unixorn/zsh-quickstart-kit/README.md

 ### Linux

-1. Switch your shell to zsh with chsh `chsh -s /bin/zsh`
+1. Switch your shell to zsh with `chsh -s /bin/zsh`
 2. Install GNU Stow - `yum install -y stow` on Red Hat / CentOS systems

 I don't use a GUI on Linux, so you'll have to track down how to install new fonts, then install one of the powerline fonts and specify it for your terminal application.
 If you get garbled branch glyphs, make sure there isn't a separate font setting for non-ASCII characters that you need to also set to your powerline font.